davidonete/tiled_integration_plugin/index.md

 Alternatively you can join our [discord channel](https://discord.gg/C4eEcVgfmb) where you can report issues or request features, as well as ask for help or advice on related topics.

 ## Updates
+### v1.6 (27/06/2025)
+* Upgrade to 5.6
+* Fix player and visibility collision
+* Add checks to prevent crashes when deleting assets
+* Disable editor properties for tile maps, tile layers and tile sets
+* Allow customizing the collision thickness and collision offset on tile maps and tile layers

 ### v1.5 (17/06/2025)
 * Add support for changing the tile maps at runtime
 * Allow infinite tile maps